JuliaLang/julia/stdlib/REPL/docs/src/index.md

 Main
 ```

-It is possible to change this contextual module via the `REPL.activate(m)` where `m` is a `Module` or by typing the
+It is possible to change this contextual module via the function
+`REPL.activate(m)` where `m` is a `Module` or by typing the module in the REPL
-module in the REPL and pressing the keybinding Alt-m (the cursor must be on
+and pressing the keybinding Alt-m (the cursor must be on the module name).
+The
-the module name).
-The active module is shown in the prompt:
+active module is shown in the prompt:

 ```julia-repl
 julia> using REPL